rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/Monthly Logs.md

 Talking about deep and meaningful things, I recently had to completely rebuild this site after upgrading to the latest [Quartz](https://quartz.jzhao.xyz/) version, which unfortunately broke my configuration.
 However, I took this opportunity to document the process of rebuilding it from scratch, so that next time I'll be better prepared for the worst.
 You can find the guide here: [[Quartz Setup]].

->P.S: luckily I documented the process because i broke the site again!!
+>P.S. luckily I documented the process because i broke the site again!!

 **What I'm reading:** I'm still reading [The Hitchhiker's Guide to the Galaxy](https://hardcover.app/books/the-ultimate-hitchhikers-guide).